 Starting from version 1.5.1 thermo_pw can be compiled also with cmake.
+The command make join_qe substitutes the CMakeLists.txt file of QE with the one contained in thermo_pw.
 After writing make join_qe follow the QE instructions to compile using cmake.
-Two new commands are available: make thermo_pw produces the thermo_pw.x and make tpw_tools produces the tools codes.
+Two new commands are available: make thermo_pw produces thermo_pw.x and make tpw_tools produces the tools codes.